 Air-dry your clothing

-If saving energy is your prime concern, know that 4 percent of the electricity used in the average home goes to drying laundry, according to the Department of Energy.
-Air-drying with a drying rack is not only affordable but also kinder to the fabric of your clothes.
-A dryer breaks up the fiber in your clothes which end up as lint.
+If saving energy is your prime concern, know that 4% of the electricity used in the average home goes to drying laundry, according to the Department of Energy.
+Air-drying with a drying rack is not only affordable, but also kinder to the fabric of your clothes.

 Some energy saving tips are less obvious- like not placing lamps or TV sets near AC thermostats!
 The thermostat will sense the heat and run for longer, causing you to spend more on your energy bill.

-No one likes to eat a hot, heavy meal when it's a 100 degrees outside!
-There are many delicious, nutritional meals that don’t require a stove or an oven.
+No one likes to eat a hot, heavy meal when it's 100 degrees outside!
+Skip laboring over the stove and opt for quick grilled corn, watermelon salad, cold soups, or anything you can get together quickly and oven-free.
 Along with saving energy that your kitchen appliances use, you’ll also keep away from heating up the kitchen.

 According to the Department of Energy, changing a clogged air filter with a clean one can lower your air conditioner’s energy consumption by 15%!
-Consult a professional if you’re unsure if you need a replacement.
-The quality of the air in your home is directly related to how clean your air ducts are, so by taking this precaution you’re not only saving on your energy bill but also protecting the health of your loved ones.
+The quality of the air in your home is directly related to how clean your air ducts are, so by taking this precaution you’re not only reducing your energy bill, but also protecting the health of your loved ones.

-We all know LED lightbulbs help save money on your energy bill, but do you know why?
-LED light bulbs are mounted on a flat surface and therefore emit light hemi-spherically.
-The light being emitted hemi-spherically reduces energy being wasted.
+We all know LED light bulbs help save money on your energy bill, but do you know why?
+LED light bulbs are mounted on a flat surface and therefore emit light hemi-spherically, reducing wasted energy.
 Other types of light bulbs emit heat and light in all directions, and thus dissipates energy.

 Did you know high-definition television has the option to dim its backlight?
-Your backlight settings constitutes the largest portion of your TV’s energy consumption.
-Turning the backlight setting down will reduce the amount of energy your TV uses and so watching it will cost you a lot less.
+Your backlight setting is the largest portion of your TV’s energy consumption.
+Turning the backlight setting down will reduce the amount of energy your TV uses.